Esshahn/spritemate/README.md

 * choose one of 16 C64 colors from the color palette
 * draw pixels on a 24x21 pixel (hires) or 12x21 pixel (multicolor) canvas
 * delete pixels
-* fill, clear
+* fill
 * shift left, right, up, down
-* mirror horizontal, vertical
+* flip horizontal, vertical
 * check your sprite in the preview window
 * multicolor and hires mode support
 * grid mode on/off in editor
+* multiple sprites
 * window based GUI

 ## What it does not yet